SassySquirrel7/alx-pre_course/README.md

-My first directory of git
+# My first directory of git
+## a little update
+stay tuned